greatcyan/bi-analytics-handbook/README.md

 ---

-## 👉5.
-SSRS, SSIS, SQL Server & Their Similarities to Fabric
+## 7️⃣SSRS, SSIS, SQL Server & Their Similarities to Fabric

 This section compares **traditional SQL Server tools** with **Microsoft Fabric**, highlighting their engines, tools, and languages.
 As someone certified in **PL-300 (Power BI)** and **DP-600 (Fabric)**, this bridges the gap between legacy SQL Server technologies and Fabric’s modern cloud-native ecosystem.